bamadesigner/bamadesigner-gatsby/src/content/speaking.md

     * [In praise of the side project: How to learn new skills, make money, and have a little fun](https://2017.portland.wordcamp.org/session/in-praise-of-the-side-project-how-to-learn-new-skills-make-money-and-have-a-little-fun)
         * This was my first opportunity to discuss side projects.
 This is one of my favorite talks.
     * [Lightning Talks for big sites: higher ed, passwords, accessibility](https://2017.portland.wordcamp.org/session/lightning-talks)
-        * I did double duty that weekend and also gave a lightning talk on how WordPress is used in higher education.
+        * I did double duty that weekend and also gave a lightning talk on how WordPress is used in Higher Education.
 * **Orange County** (2017):
     * [Understanding and Supporting Web Accessibility](https://2017.oc.wordcamp.org/sessions/#wcorg-session-981)
         * As you'll notice, I discuss and advocate for accessibility as often as they'll let me.